microcoder/SymmetricPrimitives/README.md

 <img src="https://raw.githubusercontent.com/microcoder/SymmetricPrimitives/main/extras/Screenshot_20210513_213544.png" width="70%" />
 </div>

-Also the addon allow do calculation of optimal amount segments for setted inaccuracy by diameter when used modifier Subdiv relative to original diameter:
+Also the addon allow do calculation of optimal amount segments for setted inaccuracy by diameter when used modifier Subdiv relative to original diameter.

 <img src="https://raw.githubusercontent.com/microcoder/SymmetricPrimitives/main/extras/demo_auto_segments.gif" />

+The option **has restrict** on maximum value of segments.
+It has limit to 100 segments.

 # Installation